yu-ming-chen/tp/docs/UserGuide.md

 What's more, NUSave has:
 - a **Command Line Interface (CLI)** catered to those who can type fast and prefer to use a keyboard.
-In other words, you navigate the application by keying in text-based commands into a command box that is provided.
-More information regarding how the command box looks like can be found in [here](#3-layout).
+In other words, you navigate the application and execute instructions by keying in text-based commands into the [command box](#3-layout) provided.
 - a **Graphical User Interface (GUI)** to provide you with a visually appealing and aesthetic user experience.
-Essentially, the status of the application is reflected on-screen so what you see is what you get!
+Essentially, the current status of the application is reflected live on-screen so what you see is what you get!

 ### 1.2.
 Purpose
 (Contributed by Wen Hao)